awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

     FOR { ALL | COPY | UNLOAD | EXTERNAL FUNCTION | CREATE MODEL }
 ```

+### Revoking permissions for Redshift Spectrum for Lake Formation<a name="revoke-spectrum-integration-with-lf-permissions"></a>

 The following is the syntax for Redshift Spectrum integration with Lake Formation\.

 ```
 REVOKE [ GRANT OPTION FOR ]